ejseqera/showcase/demo/docs/pipeline_optimization.md

 > **NOTE:** Optimizated profiles are generated off of one run at a time, defaulting to the most recent runs, and _not_ an aggregation of previous runs.

 Navigate back to the Launchpad, click on the nf-core/rnaseq Pipeline added, and click on the 'Lightbulb' icon to view the optimized profile.
-You can configure which settings the optimization applies to and add a retry strategy.
+You have the flexibility to tailor the optimization's target settings and incorporate a retry strategy as needed.

 ![Optimized configuration](assets/optimize-configuration.gif)